 All persons released to the program are monitored on a consistent basis.
 Referrals are made to appropriate community agencies based on need or conditions of release, and drug and alcohol tests are administered as ordered.
 In addition, Court Services tracks defendants' court dates and reminds and accompanies defendants to their court hearings after notifying the courts and attorneys of the defendant's success or failure to comply.
 The Court Services Department also administers a Community Service program which the courts and Parole and Probation can use if they choose.

-Check-ins and administration of drug and alcohol tests takes place Monday through Friday at 8 a.m. and at random times on the weekends in our office located at:
+Check-ins and administration of drug and alcohol tests takes place Monday through Friday between 8 a.m. and 9 a.m. and at random times on the weekends in our office located at:

 71 N. Maine Street